Should You Stay on the JR Yamanote Line in Tokyo?

 Convenience

-The main one is the point above, it provides easy transport to many of the stations that the average tourist wants to go on their first trip to Japan.
+The Yamanote Lane provides easy transport to many of the stations that the average tourist wants to visit on their first trip to Japan.

-You can just get on one train and sit on it, reducing the risk of getting lost, and cutting down the number of steps you need to take changing lines.
+You can just get on one train and sit on it, reducing the risk of getting lost and cutting down the number of steps you need to take to change lines.

 Using the JR Rail Pass